Admissions News and Announcements

 Do you accept International students?
 No, applicants must have lived in Canada for at least three years prior to August 1 of the year in which admission is being sought and must be a Canadian citizen or have Permanent Resident status by the application deadline.

 Can I transfer into the MD program from another medical school?
-No, the College of Medicine does not accept transfer students from another medical school.
-All applicants must follow the complete admissions process.
-Please see the Transfer Student Policy in the Applicant Information Document.
+The College of Medicine at the University of Saskatchewan does not accept students wishing to transfer from another medical school into our program.

 How is a withdrawn course on my transcript treated?
 A withdrawn course noted on a transcript has no bearing on an application.

 What prerequisite courses do I need to take?
-There are no high school or university level prerequisite courses required for the 2023 application cycle.
-Beginning in the 2024 application cycle (for 2025 admission), applicants must have an Indigenous studies prerequisite.
+There are no high school prerequisite courses required for admission to the MD program.
+Beginning in the 2024 application cycle (for 2025 admission), applicants must have an Indigenous studies prerequisite course completed.

 Are summer courses counted?
 It does not matter what time of year courses are taken as long as the degree is awarded in the required timeframe as outlined in the Applicant Information Document.